lenderpanel

 Recently asked questions about conveyancing in Saffron Walden

 Completion of my purchase has taken place for my property in Saffron Walden.
 Conveyancing was of an acceptable standard but I feel I should register my dissatisfaction about the lender.
-How do I make a complaint?
+How does one go about formally complaining?

-The deeds to my property are lost.
-The solicitors who did the conveyancing in Saffron Walden 4 years ago no longer exist.
+Despite weeks of looking the Title Certificate and documents to our house are lost.
+The solicitors who conducted the conveyancing in Saffron Walden 10 years ago have long since closed.
 What do I do?

 Last updated